 Taiwan to allow women into reservist training for first time

-TAIPEI - Taiwan’s military announced plans on Tuesday to include women in its reservist training for the first time this year, as the island tries to bolster its forces against threats from China.
+- Taiwan’s military announced plans on Tuesday to include women in its reservist training for the first time, as the island tries to bolster its forces against threats from China

-Taipei’s Defence Ministry said it would allow around 200 discharged female soldiers to enrol in voluntary reservist trainings from the second quarter of this year, as part of efforts to boost the overall backup force.
+Taipei’s Defence Ministry said it would allow around 200 discharged female soldiers to enrol in voluntary reservist training from the second quarter of 2023, as part of efforts to boost the island’s overall backup force.

-“This is the first year to include women in the reservists training, so this year will be a trial programme,” said Major-General Yu Wen-cheng from the ministry’s All-Out Defence Mobilisation Agency.
+“This is the first year to include women in the reservist training, so this year will be a trial programme,” said Major-General Yu Wen-cheng from the ministry’s All-Out Defence Mobilisation Agency.

 “We will plan the training capacities according to the number of applicants.”

-The voluntary programmes aim to “strengthen the effectiveness of the retraining of reserve troops in combat skills to help improve the combat capabilities of reservists,” he told reporters.
+The voluntary programmes aim to “strengthen the effectiveness of the retraining of reserve troops in combat skills to help improve the combat capabilities of reservists”, Maj-Gen Yu told reporters.

 Currently, only Taiwanese men are required to do mandatory military service and reservist training, although women can volunteer to serve in the armed forces.